cobbzilla/mobiletto/README.md

     const encryption = {
       key: randomstring.generate(128), // required, must be >= 32 chars
       iv: randomstring.generate(128),  // optional, default is to derive IV from key
-      algo: 'aes-256-cbc',             // optional, aes-256-cbc is the default
+      algo: 'aes-256-cbc'              // optional, aes-256-cbc is the default
-      encryptPaths: true               // optional, default is true }
+    }
     const api = await mobiletto(driverName, key, secret, opts, encryption)

     // Subsequent write operations will encrypt data (client side) when writing
     // Subsequent read operations will decrypt data (client side) when reading
-    // If `encryptPaths` is true, then path names will be hashed using the encrpytion key

-Note that when `encryptPaths` is enabled, `list` commands are considerably more inefficient, especially for directories with a large number of files.

 What's happening?
-A separate "directory entry" directory (encrypted) tracks what files are in that directory (aka the dirent directory).
+A separate "directory entry" (dirent) directory (encrypted) tracks what files are in that directory (aka the dirent directory).
 * The `list` command reads the directory entry files, decrypts each path listed; then returns metadata for each file
+  * `list` commands are more inefficient, especially for directories with a large number of files
 * The `write` command writes dirent files in each parent's dirent directory, recursively; then writes the file
+  * `write` commands will incur O(N) writes, with N = depth in the directory hierarchy
 * The `remove` command removes the corresponding dirent file, and its parent if empty, recursively; then removes the file
+  * Non-recursive `remove` commands will incur O(N) reads and potentially as many deletes, with N = depth in the directory hierarchy
-  * Note: Recursive removal on large and deep filesystems can be an expensive operation
+  * Recursive `remove` commands on large and deep filesystems can be expensive

-Note that even with `encryptPaths` enabled, an adversary with full visibility into your encrypted storage, even without the key, can still see the total number of directories and how many files are in each, and with some effort, discover some or all of the overall hierarchical structure.
-They would not know the names of the directories/files unless they also knew your encryption key or had otherwise successfully cracked the encryption.
+Note that even with client-side encryption enabled, an adversary with full visibility into your encrypted server-side storage, even without the key, can still see the total number of directories and how many files are in each, and with some effort, discover some or all of the overall structure of the directory hierarchy.
+*Note: Use a relatively flat structure for better security.*
+The adversary would not know the names of the directories/files unless they also knew your encryption key or had otherwise successfully cracked the encryption.
 All bets are off then!

-# Alternate usage
-Import the fully-scoped module and use the `connect` function:

-    const storage = require('mobiletto')
-    const s3 = await storage.connect('s3', aws_key, aws_secret, {bucket: 'bk', region: 'us-east-1'})
-    const objectData = await s3.readFile('some/path')

 # Driver Interface
 A driver is any JS file that exports a 'storageClient' function with this signature: